taijusanagi/klayfarm/README.md

 ![how-it-works](./Docs/how-it-works.png)

-- **NFT Deployment:** NFTs are deployed on the Klaytn testnet.
-- **Animation URL:** Each NFT's `animation_url` points to the Unity WebGL game URL, appended with the token ID.
-- **Data Fetching:** The Unity WebGL game retrieves on-chain data using the token ID.
-- **3D Visualization:** The game renders a 3D model of the farm based on the retrieved data.
-- **On-Chain Transactions:** Users can create plant/harvest transactions on-chain.
-These transactions result in real-time updates in the game, reflecting changes in the contract state.
+KlayFarm is a technical showcase combining Unity WebGL for 3D gaming with Klaytn blockchain's on-chain capabilities.
+It employs NFTs, deployed on the Klaytn testnet, to represent individual game elements.
+Each NFT's animation_url integrates with Unity WebGL, allowing the game to fetch and render real-time on-chain data using the NFT's token ID in OpenSea.

 ## Benefits